intel/llvm/sycl/doc/design/CommandGraph.md

 their dependencies.
 A single command-graph can be partitioned into more than one command-buffer by the runtime.
-The SYCL Graph extension distinguishes between backends that support the command-buffer extension and those that do not, and only reports support for the extension using an aspect on backends that do support command-buffers.
+The SYCL Graph extension distinguishes between backends that support the command-buffer extension and those that do not, and only reports support for the extension via the `aspect::ext_oneapi_graph` aspect on backends that do support command-buffers.

 See the [Backend Implementation](#backend-implementation) section of this document for details of support of different SYCL backends.